ArthurClemens/dialogic-js/README.md

 <button onclick="Prompt.show('#my-dialog')">Show</button>
 ```

-With React, use the React example above.
+With React, use the React example with "onClick" above.

 Opening, closing and toggling are done with these methods: